 Luckily, I found a version of CHDK for Canon A480 on their website, loaded it onto the SD Card, and it worked!

+The most important functionality gain for me was the ability to save RAW files, and the live histogram when shooting.
 Other than that, unfortunately there was no way for me to control the aperture, or shutter speed.
 I believe there should be a plugin that would resolve that issue, but I didn’t have enough time to dig deep into it just yet.

 The software, by default, has a lot more to offer though, like the zebra screen, file manager, even games.